Rithvikns/Ai-Assisted-Devops/README.md

 # 🔍 Understanding MLOps vs. ML in DevOps & AIOps vs. AI-Assisted DevOps

 This guide breaks down the differences between commonly confused terms in the world of machine learning and AI integration in operations.
-It focuses on on:
+It focuses on :

 - MLOps vs. ML in DevOps
 - AIOps vs. AI-Assisted DevOps